Skip to content

 It would be easy for players to lose confidence after a disastrous first-half performance against Bowling Green.
 However, veteran linebacker Tyler Elsdon said they remain confident and look forward to proving so against Kent State (0-2).

-Kent State doesn’t necessarily have the top-tier weapons to scare Penn State, but arguably neither did Bowling Green.
-The Golden Flashes are dead last in yards per game with 201.3. xx running back Ky Thomas could be one of the players to show out for Kent State.
-The Golden Flashes are his third school, one initially coached by Kotelnicki in 2022.
-Before transferring to Kent State, Thomas was at Minnesota where he finished with an 824-yard rushing season in 2021.
+Kent State doesn’t have the top-tier weapons to scare the Lions, but arguably neither did Bowling Green.
+The Golden Flashes are dead last in yards per game with 201.3.
+Running back Ky Thomas could be one of the players to show out.
+Kent State is his third school.
+Before transferring, Thomas was at Minnesota, where he finished with 824 yards rushing in 2021.

-Regardless of who the Golden Flashes put forward, Penn State senior defensive tackle Coziah Izzard feels strongly that the Nittany Lions will get the job done on Saturday.
+Regardless of whom the Golden Flashes put forward, Penn State senior defensive tackle Coziah Izzard feels strongly that the Nittany Lions will get the job done.

 “They run a lot of seal and divide, pretty decent run game,” Izzard said.
 “But, I don’t think that’s [anything] we can’t handle.”